 Freeskiing is one of the newer competitive disciplines in winter sports, and involves tricks, jumps, half-pipe and terrain park features (rails, boxes, jibs or other obstacles).
 Athletes not interested in the restrictive rules required in traditional freestyle skiing, led a movement that brought them to adapt their skiing in a more free-form way to half-pipe and other terrain parks, as well as all over the mountain.
-The development and popularity of this discipline was propelled and expanded by many skiing film products, the Winter X Games, and was recently added to the Winter Olympic Games in Sochi in 2014.
+The development and popularity of this discipline was propelled and expanded by many skiing film products, the Winter X Games, and the Olympic Winter Games.

 The Freeskiing winter program starts in September with pre-season training after school with a fun fitness based program.
 We start heading to Summit County for camps at the start of November, weather permitting.
 Our main contest season starts in January and we train through to the end of Nationals in April.